 - Choose a different cheese blend for the filling; cheddar, jack, pepper jack, or a blend

-- Add different toppings; avocado, more sour cream, salsa, diced olives, pickled jalapenos
+- Add salsa, chopped green chilis, diced olives, or pickled jalapenos to the filling

 - Baked them rolled up or layer the ingredients for the quickest enchilada casserole